2017 Los Angeles Rams season: Week 14: vs. Philadelphia Eagles

-The showdown between two of the NFC's top teams did not disappoint, as the first two picks in the 2016 NFL Draft faced off for the first time in a high-scoring game that featured four lead changes.
-Eagles quarterback Carson Wentz threw three touchdown passes in the second quarter as Philadelphia came back to stake out a 24-14 halftime lead.
+The showdown between two of the NFC's top teams did not disappoint, as the first two picks in the 2016 NFL draft faced off for the first time in a high-scoring game that featured four lead changes.
+Eagles quarterback Carson Wentz threw three touchdown passes in the second quarter as Philadelphia came back to stake out a 24–14 halftime lead.
 The Rams rallied in the third period as Jared Goff found Sammy Watkins for his second touchdown pass of the game and Blake Countess recovered a blocked punt for a score that put the Rams on top 28–24.
 Wentz drove the Eagles to the goal line and suffered what would be a season-ending torn ACL injury, but Wentz did not leave the field before throwing his fourth TD pass of the game to Alshon Jeffery to give Philadelphia a 31–28 lead.
 Early in the fourth quarter, Todd Gurley (13 carries, 96 yards) scored his second touchdown of the game to give the Rams a 35–31 advantage.
 But former Rams QB Nick Foles stepped in for the injured Wentz and engineered two scoring drives that ended in field goals for the Eagles, who took a 37–35 lead.
 With just seven seconds remaining, the Rams' last-ditch play went disastrously, as Tavon Austin fumbled a lateral from Pharoh Cooper which Eagles defensive end Brandon Graham ran in for a touchdown as time expired.
-With the loss, the Rams fell to 9-4 while the Eagles clinched the NFC East for the first time since 2013.
-This is also the first matchup between the Goff vs Wentz rivalry.
+With the loss, the Rams fell to 9–4 while the Eagles clinched the NFC East for the first time since 2013.

 Week 15: at Seattle Seahawks

 The Rams thoroughly dominated the Seahawks, rolling to a 40-point lead by the third quarter in their biggest-ever win in Seattle.
 Running back Todd Gurley ran 21 times for 152 yards and three touchdowns, while also catching three passes for 28 yards and another score and was named NFC Offensive Player of the Week.
-The Rams defense menaced Seahawks quarterback Russell Wilson all day long with seven sacks, three coming from Aaron Donald and two more credited to Robert Quinn).
+The Rams defense menaced Seahawks quarterback Russell Wilson all day long with seven sacks, three coming from Aaron Donald and two more credited to Robert Quinn.
 Kicker Greg Zuerlein kicked two field goals and four PATs to add to his league-leading total of 158 points, but aggravated a back injury so severely that he was placed on injured reserve soon after the game.
-The Rams improved to 10-4 as head coach Sean McVay became the youngest coach to win 10 regular season games since 1937.
+The Rams improved to 10–4 as head coach Sean McVay became the youngest coach to win 10 regular season games since 1937.